Lugn1/Lab2-Java/README.md

 # Labb2WilliamKarlstrom
-Labb 2
-Task was to create a simple system for keeping products in order, with a save-to-file option.
+Lab 2 task was to create a simple system for keeping products in order, with a save-to-file option.